earthly/website/blog/_posts/2023-10-24-create-python-package.md

 Python has a vibrant open source ecosystem and that has been one of the keys to its popularity.
 As a Python developer, you can create reusable tools and code and easily share them with others.
 Packaging and publishing your Python code properly enables other developers to easily install and use your code in their own projects.
 This allows you to contribute back to the community while also building your reputation.

+In this 3-part series, we'll cover packaging a simple Python script using setuptools and twine, then an alternative method using poetry, then we will extend what we learn to a C module, and finally we will publish it to PyPI.

 <div class="wide">
 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5510.png --alt {{ Our Goal Today is to get this package onto PyPi }} %}
 <figcaption>Our Goal Today is to get this package onto PyPi</figcaption>
 </div>

-In this article, I'll show you how to package your Python code into distributions, and then publish those packages on PyPI (the Python Package Index).
+In this first article, I'll show you how to package your Python code into distributions, and then publish those packages on PyPI (the Python Package Index) using setuptools and twine.
 Learning these skills will you level up your ability to produce professional, sharable Python software.

 ## Merge Lists Code

-In an earlier article, I wrote about how to [merge sorted lists](/blog/python-timsort-merge/).
-This is the python merge code:
+To start, we'll use the following simple Python code snippet as an example to package:

+(See earlier article about [merge sorted lists](/blog/python-timsort-merge/) for background.)

 ~~~{.python caption="core.py"}
 def merge(list1, list2):